Now, I see them for what they are — little icons that, in the words of Dylan Thomas, "rage(d) against the dying of the light."

 I knew what figurines Seth Haines was talking about when I read it.
 My kids' Grandma (and my mother-in-law), a Hummel enthusiast herself, has the same figurines behind a glass case.

-But what I didn't know was a story to be revealed in Amber and Seth Haines' Deep Down Things (my first nonfiction read of 2024 and a book I think will also be a favorite at the end of the year) that would change my mind and teach me something I keep coming back to:
+But what I didn't know was a story to be revealed in Amber and Seth Haines' Deep Down Things that would change my mind and teach me something I keep coming back to:

 All art comes from the human capacity to create, a capacity gifted by the great Creator.
 And just as he looked into the darkness, into the void and said, "Let there be light," we're given the opportunity to do the same.